canonical/brand-store-documentation/docs/explanation/base-stores-and-device-view-stores.rst

 *A standard store configuration using a Base and Device store*

-..
-TODO: Serial Vault going the way of the dinosaurs; replace with Model Service language.

 Snap stores are represented by the cylinders.
 The Base store is represented by the cylinder labelled "Acme" in the top right, the Device View store is labelled "Acme view store 1" in the centre.